flatcar-archive/flatcar-docs/docs/contribute/docs.md

 ### Source file naming and encoding

-Write Markdown source in UTF-encoded plain text files, named with a reasonable, lower case short form of the document's title, and suffixed with `.md`.
+Write Markdown source in UTF-encoded plain text files, named with a reasonable, lower case short form of the document's title, and suffixed with ``.
 Prefer hyphens to underscores in file names with two or more words.
-For example, instructions for DNS configuration are written to a file named [`configuring-dns.md`][configuring-dns].
+For example, instructions for DNS configuration are written to a file named [`configuring-dns`][configuring-dns].

 ### Line wrapping considered harmful